Skip to main content

 }

-The premium Complete Package adds the ability to use the wildcard * denotation to target all widgets.
-For example, the statement below restricts access to all the widgets on the backend "Dashboard" page and the frontend.
+The premium add-on adds the ability to use the wildcard * denotation to target all widgets.
+For example, the statement below restricts access to all the widgets on the backend "Dashboard" page.

 {